waltermanias/cdk-poc/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

+## Improvements

+- Move all API Keys and secrets to AWS Secret Manager.
+- To reduce service cost (CloudFormation+S3), you can attach the file into the email.
+- If you have a lot of request of the same email account, you can implement Dynamo DAX to improve the response.